nohupped/ADtoLDAP/README.md

 ```
 [ADServer]
 ADHost = <AD Server IP>
-#ADPort = 636 for ssl
+#ADPort = 389 for non ssl and 636 for ssl
-ADPort = 389
+ADPort = 636
 UseTLS = true
 # set InsecureSkipVerify to true for testing, to accept the certificate without any verification.
 InsecureSkipVerify = false
 #CRTValidFor will not be honored if InsecureSkipVerify is set to true.
 CRTValidFor = example1.domain.com
-#Path to the pem file.
+#Path to the pem file, which is used to create the custom CA pool.
 Will not be honored if InsecureSkipVerify is set to true.
 CRTPath = /etc/ldap.crt
 #Page the result size to prevent possible OOM error and crash
 ADPage = 500